yasinkrcm/yasinkrcm/README.md

 # 💫 About Me:
-Hello World!
-My name is Yasin KARAÇAM,<br> I am a 1st year Computer Engineering student at Igdir University.<br> I am trying to develop myself in the field of artificial intelligence.<br> I focus on Python programming related to this field. <br>I am interested in computer vision and I continue to do projects and studies related to this field. <br>I aim to develop myself in the field of Deep Learning and become a Senior Developer.
+My name is Yasin KARAÇAM, and I am a 2nd-year Computer Engineering student at Iğdır University, passionate about developing my skills in the field of artificial intelligence.
+My primary focus is on Python programming, particularly in the area of computer vision.
+I am actively working on projects and studies related to this field.
+My long-term goal is to specialize in Deep Learning and grow into a Senior Developer.

 ## 🌐 Socials: